imfulee/jaqen/README.md

 # Jaqen

 Create and manage your image file mapping to face profiles in Football Manager.
-Inspired by [Football Manager New GAN Manager written by Marco et al.](https://github.com/Maradonna90/NewGAN-Manager) I named it Jaqen based on Jaqen H'ghar having a wall of faces.
+Inspired by [NewGAN-Manager](https://github.com/Maradonna90/NewGAN-Manager), I named it Jaqen based on Jaqen H'ghar having a wall of faces.

 ## Motivation